michaelspatrick/omega-backup/README.md

 # omega-backup
-Older code to perform an XTRABackup
+Older code (from 2015) to perform a MySQL XTRABackup.
+Would need a lot of updates.